Barrian Mining Signs Definitive Agreement to Acquire Troy Canyon

 Qualified Person

-The scientific and technical information contained in this news release as it relates to the Bolo and Troy Canyon Projects has been reviewed and approved by Kristopher J. Raffle, P.Geo.
+The scientific and technical information contained in this news release as it relates to the Troy Canyon Project has been reviewed and approved by Kristopher J. Raffle, P.Geo.
 (BC) Principal and Consultant of APEX Geoscience Ltd. of Edmonton, AB, a Director of Barrian and a "Qualified Person" as defined in National Instrument 43-101 – Standards of Disclosure for Mineral Projects.
+Mr. Raffle has verified the data disclosed which includes a review of the analytical and test data underlying the information and opinions contained herein.
 Mineralization hosted on nearby properties is not necessarily indicative of mineralization that may be hosted on Barrian's current properties.

+Historical geochemical samples collected by the previous operator Miranda were submitted to ALS Global ("ALS") laboratories, Reno, Nevada for 30 gram gold fire-assay and Inductively Coupled Atomic Emission Spectroscopy (ICP-AES) multi-element geochemical analysis.
+Miranda relied on the internal quality assurance / quality control (QA/QC) program of ALS, which includes routine duplicate, blank, and certified reference standard analysis throughout the sample preparation and analysis.
+Defense Metals detected no significant QA/QC issues during its review of the data.
+ALS is an International Standard (ISO/IEC) 17025:2005 and ISO 9001:2015 certified analytical testing laboratory.
+ALS is independent of Barrian and the Qualified Person.

 On behalf of the Board of Directors,